-With respect to the processing time, this is shown in Table 4.
-We observe that, although buBF is computationally more expensive than OneR and ChiSquared, these algorithms cannot detect some attribute inter-dependencies; on the other hand, buBF is faster than ReliefF, but with similar, or better, feature selection performance.
+The processing time is shown in Table 6.
+Although buBF is computationally more expensive than OneR and ChiSquared, these algorithms cannot detect some attribute inter-dependencies; on the other hand, buBF is faster than ReliefF, but with similar, or better, feature selection performance.